(All fields required)

-Cholesterol monitoring within the previous 12 months is a measure of the proportion of patients in our entire population who have had their cholesterol checked within the previous year.
+The cholesterol monitoring within the previous 12 months measure illustrates the proportion of patients in our entire population who have had their cholesterol checked within the previous year.

 We include all patients who have been seen in our clinic within the previous 12 months and who had their transplant more than seven months earlier.

-Low density lipoprotein (LDL)-cholesterol control is a measure of the proportion of patients in our population who had LDL documented as controlled within the prior 12 months, according to national recommendations8, 9.
+The low density lipoprotein (LDL) cholesterol control measure illustrates the proportion of patients in our population who had LDL documented as controlled within the prior 12 months, according to national recommendations8, 9.

 We include all patients who have been seen in our clinic within the previous 12 months and who had their transplant more than seven months earlier.
 The measure reports the proportion of all patients who had controlled LDL at their most recent check within the last 12 months.
 The national recommended guideline is that LDL be below 130 mg / dl8, 9.

 1. Groothoff JW, Gruppen MP, Offringa M, Hutten J, Lilien MR, Van De Kar NJ, et al. Mortality and causes of death of end-stage renal disease in children: a Dutch cohort study.
 Kidney Int.
 2002;61(2):621-629.

 2. McDonald SP, Craig JC.
 Long-term survival of children with end-stage renal disease.
 N Engl J Med.
 2004;350(26):2654-2662.

 3. Parekh RS, Carroll CE, Wolfe RA, Port FK.
 Cardiovascular mortality in children and young adults with end-stage kidney disease.
 J Pediatr.
 2002;141(2):191-197.